mhoffman/kmos/doc/source/topic_guides/coord_syntax.rst

 make a small but crucial differentiation: namely the difference between the *sites* of a (surface) structure and the *coordinates* of a process.
-The difference is that a given structure contains each site defined exactly one, whereas a process may use the same site several times however in a different unit cell.
+The difference is that a given structure contains each site defined exactly once, whereas a process may use the same site several times however in a different unit cell.
 So this differentation owes to the fact that we commonly simulate highly periodic structures.